KhaledSobeh/cv_projects/README.md

-#### Solving stochastic problem using dynamic programming in Python
+#### Solving a stochastic problem using dynamic programming in Python
-#### the problen explanation is on word file, and the solution is on jupyter notebook file
+#### The problem explanation is on a word file, and the solution is on a jupyter notebook file.